 Let your friend or family member talk.
 All too often when we talk to others, we end up talking about ourselves, or offering advice.
 Don't change the subject if your family member or friend opens up about their illness.

 Instead allow them to talk freely and resist the urge to try and "solve the problem".
 Offer your support and acknowledge the fact that they have done the right thing in talking about it and that you have their back.
-Ask them if they are getting the treatment they want and need, and if not, ask them if they want you to help them find it.
+Ask them if they are getting the treatment they want and need, and if not, ask them if they want your help in finding it.
 Keep their trust by not gossiping or sharing what they have told you with others, unless it is with their consent.

-If you feel overwhelmed by what they have told you, or have any serious concerns about a person's risk of harm to others or to themselves, contact a helpline such as the SAMHSA Treatment Referral Helpline 1‑800‑662-HELP (4357), or if specifically regarding risk of suicide, the National Suicide Prevention Lifeline 1-800-273-TALK (8255) for confidential advice.
+If you feel overwhelmed by what they have told you, or have any serious concerns about a person's risk of harm to themselves or others, contact a helpline such as the SAMHSA Treatment Referral Helpline 1‑800‑662-HELP (4357), or, if you are specifically concerned about their risk of suicide, the National Suicide Prevention Lifeline 1-800-273-TALK (8255) for confidential advice.

 Educate Yourself About Their Disorder

 Most people don't really know the difference between schizophrenia and bipolar disorder.
 Few understand the devastating consequences of depression or the isolation of anxiety disorders.